DeeKinga/DeeKinga/README.md

-- 👋 Hi, I’m FarkasDeeKinga and this is my GitHub portfolio.
+- 👋 Hi, I’m Farkas Dee Kinga and this is my GitHub portfolio.
 - 👀 I’m interested in Quality Assurance Software Testing.
 - 💞️ I’m looking to collaborate on Software Testing opportunities.